DocumentationAPI ReferenceRelease Notes

 Uploading data directly from the UI

-Notice - you can also upload data to the system using CSV/XLSX format directly from the UI
+Notice - you can also upload data to the system using CSV/JSONL format directly from the UI